zerosandones/patcher/README.md

-# mongo-patch
+# Patcher

-Library to allow for patch updated to MongoDB documents
+Library to allow for patch updates to MongoDB documents.